tzvister/stumbleuponprompt/replit.md

 # Overview

-StumbleOnPrompt is a discovery platform for high-quality AI prompts with a "stumble through" experience.
+StumbleUponPrompt is a discovery platform for high-quality AI prompts with a "stumble through" experience.
 The application allows users to discover, preview, and try prompts with their preferred AI models through one-click deep links.
 It features a React frontend with shadcn/ui components, an Express backend, and uses Drizzle ORM with PostgreSQL for data persistence.

 # User Preferences